Exacting revenge can be childish at any age. Sadly, it’s still an issue in the modern workplace.

 Employer retaliation devastates countless workers across the country.
 Such actions can hurt and violate employees’ fundamental workplace rights.
 Because of this, workers should know when their employers’ actions cross the line.

-This behavior can occur when an employee files a complaint against the company.
+This behavior can occur when an employee files a complaint against a company or refuses to follow company orders for anything that could reasonably be illegal.
 For instance, a worker may be a victim of employer retaliation if their boss demotes them, blocks them from advancement opportunities or excludes them from workplace meetings.

 When does retribution become illegal?